Cystic Fibrosis Nursing Diagnosis Care Plan NCLEX Review

-- This results to undernourishment and delayed growth in children, as well as weight loss and pancreatic inflammation.
+This results in undernourishment and delayed growth in children, as well as weight loss and pancreatic inflammation.

-Women wit CF may have reduced fertility, but some can still conceive and experience successful pregnancy.
+Women with CF may have reduced fertility, but some can still conceive and experience successful pregnancy.

 Remember that Cystic Fibrosis is an exocrine gland dysfunction which affects:

-- Bronchi of the lungs: leading to bronchial obstruction causing chronic bronchial pneumonia, obstructive emphysema, and pnuemonthorax.
+- Bronchi of the lungs: leading to bronchial obstruction causing chronic bronchial pneumonia, obstructive emphysema, and pneumothorax.

 - Pancreatic Ducts: leading to malabsorption syndromes.